 GED Requirements

-**Exceptions to submitting a high school transcript: An initial applicant who graduated from high school five or more years before applying for the scholarship is exempt form submitting a high school transcript to document the GPA requirement.
+** Exceptions to submitting a high school transcript: An initial applicant who graduated from high school five or more years before applying for the scholarship is exempt from submitting a high school transcript to document the GPA requirement.

 Non-Credit Students

-All “Continuing Education“ applicants are encouraged to complete the Free Application for Federal Student Aid (FAFSA) or MHEC One App (for undocumented individuals who are not eligible to receive federal financial aid) in order to minimize the number of documents to be submitted with the Non-Credit Application.
+All “Continuing Education“ applicants are encouraged to complete the Free Application for Federal Student Aid (FAFSA) or MHEC One App (for undocumented individuals who are not eligible to receive federal financial aid) to minimize the number of documents to be submitted with the Non-Credit Application.

 Renewing an Award

 The Maryland Community College Promise Scholarship is renewable for up to three years.
-Students must submit the FAFSA, or MHEC One App for students ineligible to receive federal aid but eligible for in-state tuition, by April 15.
-You remain qualified if you:
+To maintain eligibility, you must submit the FAFSA or—if you are ineligible for federal aid but eligible for in-state tuition—the MHEC One App by April 1 each year.

-• Are still eligible for in-state tuition
+• Continue to be eligible for in-state tuition.

-• Enrolled in and complete:
+• Are enrolled in and complete:

-• 6 credits at the end of each semester in a credit program
+• At least six credits in a credit program at the end of each semester.

-• Meet the income requirements
+• Continue to meet the income requirements.